beyond live - streams

 2. mkdir vid aud

-3. move the init files into their respective directories
+3. copy the init files into their respective directories

-5. move the segments into their respective directories, skipping over any duplicates
+5. copy the segments into their respective directories, skipping over any duplicates

 7. concatenate the segments onto the init file